Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Model

 Typically, once a generative model is learned, it is used to sample data which belong to the underlying learned distribution.
 Sampling can be done by sampling from the latent space and subsequently using the decoder to generate the data, with no other steps required.

-In certain cases a new data point is given and the goal is to samples the posterior.
+In certain cases a new data point is given and the goal is to sample the posterior.
 Calculating the evidence in Equation \ref{eq:earlylike} is still infeasible, even after training is done.
-Therefore, for the new datapoint, the same variational lower bound $\mathcal{V}(\cdot)$ needs to be maximized.
-Using the same process as during training framework in Equation \ref{eq:elbo}, the parameters of the approximate posterior are initialized randomly and iteratively updated until convergence.
-Thus, inference is similar to training, except learned parameters ($\theta^*$) of the decoder are not updated during inference.
+Therefore, for the new datapoint, the same lower bound $\mathcal{V}(\cdot)$ needs to be maximized.
+Using the same process as during training in Equation \ref{eq:elbo}, the parameters of the approximate posterior are initialized randomly and iteratively updated until convergence.
+Thus, inference is similar to training, except the learned parameters ($\theta^*$) of the decoder are not updated during inference.
+For a trained model, the speed of inference process can be substantially improved using recent methods such as PE-SVI~\cite{zadeh2019pseudo}, or meta-gradient approaches~\cite{marino2018iterative}.
 Once $\mathcal{V}(\cdot)$ is maximized, samples of the approximate posterior can be used to generate similar instances as the given datapoint.

 \makeatletter \BState{\State -\ALG@thistlm} \makeatother